DynamoDS/RevitTestFramework/README.md

 ##Revit Versions

-There are two branches in this repository which track two versions of Revit.
-The master branch tracks Revit 2014, while the Revit2015 branch tracks Revit 2015.
-This will, most likely, change in the future.
+This repo maintains branches to track the two most recently released versions of Revit and one un-released version of Revit.
+When new versions of Revit are released, branches tracking the oldest version of Revit supported will no longer be maintained.
+For example, when Revit 2016 is released, the Revit 2014 branch of RTF will no longer be maintained.
 When testing, you should run the version of RTF corresponding to the version of Revit you are running.
 This will ensure that tests you have created, based on one Revit API, will correspond to the version of the API running on Revit.

 ##License